Virtual Private Cloud

 - with SSL traffic, user SSL (TLS) connections are terminated at the load balancing layer, and then proxied to the closest available backend instances by using either SSL (recommended) or TCP.

-- supports global load balancing service with the Premium Tier
+- supports global load balancing service with the Premium Tier and regional load balancing service with the Standard Tier

-supports regional load balancing service with the Standard Tier - is intended for non-HTTP(S) traffic.
-For HTTP(S) traffic, GCP recommends using HTTP(S) Load Balancing.
+- is intended for non-HTTP(S) traffic.
+For HTTP(S) traffic, use Application Load Balancers.

 - supports proxy protocol header to preserve the original source IP addresses of incoming connections to the load balancer

-- Internal HTTP(S) Load Balancing
+- Internal Application Load Balancer (formerly Internal HTTP(S) Load Balancing)

 Cloud CDN